-The Personnel Review Committee is responsible for the development of the annual salary schedule for final approval by the Board of Education.
+The Personnel Review Committee is responsible for the development of the annual salary schedules for final approval by the Council.

 Eligible employees whose performance is satisfactory may receive an increase on an annual basis in accordance with the Pay Plan.
 Employee salaries shall not exceed the maximum of the pay grade except as provided in Section 1.07.